Our research and personalized medicine

 We specialize in ‘Applied Neuroscience’ with a focus on advancing neuroscience from the lab to the clinic, so it can more quickly and directly serve the people that need it most.

-An important technique we use in this domain is Electroencephalography (EEG), either Quantitative EEG (QEEG) or Event Related Potentials (ERP’s).
+An important biomarker technique we use is Electroencephalography (EEG), either Quantitative EEG (QEEG) or Event Related Potentials (ERP’s).
 For further background reading, see history from EEG to QEEG, the EEG as a biomarker or endophenotype, and some EEG examples of subtypes like a Low-Voltage EEG and Beta spindles.

-The application of these biomarkers is a crucial development on the path to personalized medicine, and one of the cornerstones in our research efforts, see our personalized medicine page.
+The application of these biomarkers is a crucial development on the path to personalized medicine and stratified psychiatry, and one of the cornerstones in our research efforts, also see our stratified psychiatry page.

 An example of new personalized insights is our neuroscience research in ADHD.
 We investigated excess theta EEG activity as a biomarker in ADHD, and linking this biomarker to sleep we began to understand the role of the circadian system better.
 We eventually proposed and tested a theory that shed further light on the role of sleep in the etiology of ADHD.
 Below, use the slider to see one of our primary findings.
 It demonstrates the overlap between the prevalence of ADHD (blue) and the intensity of sunlight (orange and yellow).
 It clearly suggests a preventive effect of sunlight in developing ADHD mediated by the circadian system, or biological clock (Arns et al., 2013; Biol.
 Psychiatry).
 For an easy to read summary see ADHD, sleep and tablets or in Dutch, follow this link ADHD, slaap en tablets: een ander licht op ADHD.